 Experts from Barcelona, Granada, and Rome participated in separate coaching sessions with the IUC-Asia experts aimed at further developing the U-CAPs and the pilot projects.
 The online meetings of approximately 90 min each allowed the EU cities’ experts to reflect on the bilateral exchanges held in China and Europe in the last 18 months, focusing on the development of the Urban Cooperation Action Plans (UCAPs) and the implementation of the pilot projects.

-Granada (Spain) and Guangzhou Development District – GDD (China) are building a Biomedical Technology Cooperation Center.
+Alson, Granada and Guangzhou Development District – GDD (China) are building a Biomedical Technology Cooperation Center.
 The project involves stakeholders from businesses and the R&D sectors organised through the Guangzhou International Biotech Island as well as by the Granada Health and Technological Park (PTS) and the OnGranada Tech City.
 Planned activities include the development of a joint incubation and acceleration programme for start-ups from both cities, the establishment of joint-ventures in relevant technology areas like blockchain and building a virtual platform for stakeholders to regularly follow-up on the pilot projects implementation.

 Barcelona and Liuzhou have signed two agreements to cooperate on the development of pilot areas in Liuzhou’s Northern Ecological New District’s and Liudong New District.
 Barcelona has now developed an action plan with concrete steps including a workshop in Liuzhou including the Municipal Urban Planning Institute (IMU), renowned urban planners from the Polytechnic University of Catalonia (Barcelona School of Architecture – ETSAB) and GINA Barcelona architects to establish the guidelines of the intervention and the formulation of a preliminary study.
 This will contain a general development plan, urban design solutions, smart city solutions, estimation of costs, and a calendar of implementation.